Angle: Angles in geography and astronomy

 In geography, the location of any point on the Earth can be identified using a geographic coordinate system.
 This system specifies the latitude and longitude of any location in terms of angles subtended at the center of the Earth, using the equator and (usually) the Greenwich meridian as references.

 In astronomy, a given point on the celestial sphere (that is, the apparent position of an astronomical object) can be identified using any of several astronomical coordinate systems, where the references vary according to the particular system.
 Astronomers measure the angular separation of two stars by imagining two lines through the center of the Earth, each intersecting one of the stars.
-The angle between those lines can be measured and is the angular separation between the two stars.
+The angle between those lines and the angular separation between the two stars can be measured.

-In both geography and astronomy, a sighting direction can be specified in terms of a vertical angle such as altitude /elevation with respect to the horizon as well as the azimuth with respect to north.
+In both geography and astronomy, a sighting direction can be specified in terms of a vertical angle such as altitude angle or elevation with respect to the horizon as well as the azimuth with respect to north.

-Astronomers also measure the apparent size of objects as an angular diameter.
-For example, the full moon has an angular diameter of approximately 0.5°, when viewed from Earth.
+Astronomers also measure objects' apparent size as an angular diameter.
+For example, the full moon has an angular diameter of approximately 0.5° when viewed from Earth.
 One could say, "The Moon's diameter subtends an angle of half a degree."
-The small-angle formula can be used to convert such an angular measurement into a distance/size ratio.
+The small-angle formula can convert such an angular measurement into a distance/size ratio.